desertwitch/SnapRAID-on-unRAID/source/usr/local/emhttp/plugins/dwsnap/README.md

 **SnapRAID on UNRAID**

-An experimental plugin installing SnapRAID onto UNRAID systems as part of a proof-of-concept project.
+An experimental plugin for advanced users installing SnapRAID onto UNRAID systems.